Agnieszka-21/health-store/README.md

 #### Typography
 Two types of Google fonts have been used in this project.
-For the brand name shown in the top left corner of each page, "Namaste", the Nova Mono font was used to provide an eye-catching design.
-Since this is a monospace font, monospace was also declared as a fallback font-family in style.css.
+For the brand name "Health Store", shown at the top of each page in the center of the header, the Orelega One font was used to provide an eye-catching yet classic and simple design.
+Since this is a serif font, serif was also declared as a fallback font-family in the base.css file.
+To reinforce the business's dedication to natural and eco-friendly products, a herb emoji was inserted in between "Health" and "Store", tying it also to the herb emoji in the favicon.

-Lato font-family was used for all remaining text, in various weights ranging from 400 to 800.
-This is a sans-serif font, easily readable, light and simple, which matches the website's overall feel of being easy to navigate, minimalistic, and accessible for anyone.
+Montserrat font-family was used for all remaining text, in various weights ranging from 100 to 900.
+This is a sans-serif font, easily readable, light and easy on the eyes, which matches the website's overall feel of ease, simplicity, and naturalness.

 #### Images
-Images of yoga classes used on this website are free-licence images from Pexels.
-Most of them come from the same suite of images by Yan Krukau, providing a coherent feel and look, and conveying to the end-user the real character of the yoga studio, giving them insights into the environment and the community of yoga practicioners.
-The hero image was also the starting point for creating the color palette for the website, with the walnut brown found directly in the image through a color picker tool.
+Images used in the homepage carousel as well as on the main blog page are free-licence images from Pexels.

+Product images have been copied from each product's brand's or main vendor's websites to allow for using high-quality, multiple images for each product as would be the industry standard - [you can find exact sources here](#content).

+Images used as thumbnails on the Articles page, and as banners on each article's detail page, were copied from Holland & Barrett's blog posts.
+Images used as thumbnails on the Recipes page, and then in a larger size on each recipe's detail page, were copied from BBC Good Food's recipe pages.
+You can find more information on sources of any images used throughout the application under [Content](#content).

 ## Features